 Athletic Trainer polo shirts, t-shirts, or sweatshirts that are issued to you.
 You will be told what to wear

-for each Varsity Football Game when the list of trainers that are working the game is posted.
+for each Varsity Football Game when the list of athletic trainers that are working the game is posted.

 C. OTHER OUTDOOR EVENTS: For other outdoor events wear an Athletic Trainer’s T-shirt, polo

 shirt, or sweatshirt and wear pants or shorts unless you are told to wear something else.